cloudeleven/docker-jekyll/README.md

 # docker-jekyll
-Jekyll Docker image for x86-64
+Docker image of Jekyll with Chalk and s3_website for x86-64.